orionnelson/DlicenceZxingParse/README.txt

 pip install -r requirements.txt

-**Configure Zxing Barcode Reader and Add it to Path For Parsing the Converted Codes
+**Configure Zxing Barcode Reader and Add it to Path For Parsing the files.